What you can do on LiveWires

 Whether you've never programmed a computer before, or you don't let a day go by without hacking some code - this is your chance to learn, and have fun refining your skills!
 We'll guide you through the first steps of programming, using the popular free programming language Python.
 For those with more experience of programming, the games worksheets will help you create a strategy game, an exciting shoot-’em-up, or something entirely different.
 You can do this activity as a complete beginner, but some of the more advanced worksheets will be best for those with some previous experience of Python.
 You'll usually work in pairs in this activity.

 Do you have a smartphone?
-Ever wondered how to create an app for it?
-Find out how, with an emulator, and test on your own Android phone.
+Ever wondered how to code for a phone?
+Find out how, and test on your own Android phone.

 If you want to learn how to create a great website, learn about what works on a website and what doesn't, and design your own website, then Web Design's the place.
 You'll find out the dos and don'ts of design, how to design a good-looking website and about the HTML and CSS behind websites.